 - Simple round arch entrance

-- Recessed or stepped entrance
+- Provision of recessed or stepped entrance

 - Stepped towards the central axis, the segments of the arch form the shape of a funnel.

 - A recessed portal with columns